List of Regular Show characters: Death

 Death (voiced by Julian Holloway in a cockney accent) is the grim reaper who, in several of his appearances, makes bets with park workers and declares that he would take their souls if they lose.
 For example, he tried to take the immortal life of Skips during his first appearance in the episode "Over The Top".
 He also tried to take Muscle Man's soul twice in the episodes "Dead at Eight" and "Last Meal" and even attempted to take everyone's souls in "Skips Strikes".
 Despite these evil intentions, he also helped the groundskeepers defeat the villains resurrected by GBF Jr. in the episode "Exit 9B".
-Death also has a son named Thomas, a 300-year-old demon (voiced by Michael Dorn) who can speak, although Death does not know this.
+Death also has a son named Thomas, a 300-year-old demon (voiced by Michael Dorn and later Michael-Leon Wooley in "The Lost Tapes") who can speak, although Death does not know this.
 He later helped them retrieve Mr. Maellard's guitar in "Guitar of Rock", and in "The End of Muscle Man" where the others think he's trying to take Muscle Man's soul, but was only there to deliver him a ring.
 He also makes an appearance in the episode "Cheer Up Pops" after the gang invites him to a party to help them cheer Pops up.
 In this episode, he said that they could count on him to help in the final battle.
 In the series finale, he helps the park gang fight Anti-Pops and Streaming.